 Children learn words after hearing them spoken hundreds of times by others.
 Listening to music every day is important, especially listening to pieces in the Suzuki repertoire so the child knows them immediately.
-Families prepare for lessons through our clapping class- this class will familiarize you with the repertoire (songs) we will learn through clapping and movement.
-Families will not be ready for lessons until they can sing and clap the Twinkle Variations.
+Families prepare for lessons through observation of group classes, recommended reading and following with a YouTube playlist between classes.

 Repetition & Review

 Constant repetition is essential in learning to play an instrument.
 Repetition is what turns knowledge into skill and skill into habit.
 Children do not learn a word (or piece of music) and then discard it.
 They add it to their vocabulary (or repertoire), gradually using it in new and more sophisticated ways.

 In addition to private lessons, children participate in regular group lessons and group performances at which they learn from and are motivated by each other.
 Group class holds more value than that of the private or semi-private lesson.
 To use a sports analogy, private lessons are like practice, group classes are like games and concerts are like the super bowl.
 If music becomes a part of a child’s life, they will spend more time playing in ensembles than as a soloist.
 Group class educates the skill of playing together and emerges children in an environment/community that values music.

 As when a child learns to talk, parents* are involved in the musical learning of their child.
 They attend lessons with the child and serve as “home teachers” during the week.
 Parents are the note takers, making a list of things to practice daily.
 Parents collaborate with the teacher to create an enjoyable learning environment.